Ishansharma1607/GITTEST/README.txt

 ===================================
-1.Added a Text file & Added Numbers into this U
-2.git add & git commit will be fired
+1.Added a Text file & Added Numbers into this While You Are In master 2.git add & git commit will be fired
 3.Create new Branch X
 4.Add Alphabets